aepsych.benchmark

 Keyword arguments:

-channel – 1D array of channel locations whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD wave_freq – frequency of location waveform on [-1,1] target – target threshold
+channel – 1D tensor of channel locations whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD wave_freq – frequency of location waveform on [-1,1] target – target threshold

 aepsych.benchmark.test_functions.new_novel_det_channels(x, channel, scale_factor=1.0, wave_freq=1, target=0.75)[source]